rvaldes/IPHOMED/use.md

 conda activate iphomed
 ```

-Finally, run the command (Adjust the parameters according to your cluster)
+Finally, run the command (adjust the parameters according to your cluster):
 ```text
 snakemake
 ```